 But all is not set in stone.
 Recently, the theory that diaphragmatic spasms cause side stitches is being challenged.
 A study published in The Journal of Science and Medicine in Sport found that side stitches are more common in people who have poor posture.
 The theory they developed based on these findings is that bad posture disrupts nerves that run from the neck and back to the abdomen.
 In this case, you would expect to see more side stitches in runners who have poor posture when running, standing, or sitting and the study found that this is the case.
 This study also linked with more severe side stitches.

-What Should You Do if You Get a Side Stitch?
+What Should You Do if You Get Side Stitches?

 It’s nice to have some idea what causes a side stitch to hit you, but it’s even more important to know how to handle one if it happens.
 What should you do?
 Stop running or exercising, of course, and calm your breathing.
 Instead, take slow deep, controlled breaths.
 Stretching the side that’s painful is also helpful.
 Most side stitches are on the right side, so stretch by raising your right hand toward the sky and tilting your body toward the left.
 Once the discomfort ceases, ease back into what you’re doing by walking for a bit before picking up speed.